khenderick/khenderick.github.io/index.md

 > Hostbasket offers a complete range of hosting solutions for companies and organisations who would like to maintain a presence on the Internet or use Internet technologies to work more efficiently.
 Hostbasket is a Telenet company.

-**Teamlead IT Development** • I was leading a team of developers responsible for the complete in-house developed ERP package; automating the whole company's processes: order management, invoicing and billing, service delivery, ticketing and integration with various third party systems.
+**Teamlead IT Development** • I was leading a team of developers responsible for the complete in-house developed ERP package; automating the whole company's processes: order management, invoicing and billing, service/product delivery, deployments, ticketing and integration with various third party systems.

 ###### 11/2007 - 12/2011 • Lochristi, Belgium • C# 4.0, PowerShell, ES5, HTML5, CSS • EF